 The caravanserais were rather big: the Upper Caravanserai is 6,000 square meters, and the Lower one is 8,000 square meters.
 Each one had more than 200 rooms.
 According to traditional design, each caravanserai had two to four entrances, and when the doors closed, the caravanserais turned into fortresses.
 The Upper Caravanserai has been converted into a hotel, and the Lower one is currently being remodeled.

-Djuma Mosque (Khan’s mosque) was constructed in 1745-1750, near the market square.
+The Juma Mosque, or Khan’s Mosque, was constructed in 1745-1750, near the market square.
 Directly in front of the mosque is a small cemetery.
-Gadzhi C he lebi, the ruler of Sheky (18th century) and his confidants were buried there.
-These tombs are topped by domes and gravestones with cut out lettering in Arabian language.
-The mosque, its minaret and the ancient cemetery today are protected by the state as important historical monuments.
+Gadzhi Chelebi, the ruler of Shki in the 18th century, is buried here.
+The tombs here are topped by domes, with scripts in Arabic letters cut into the gravestones.
+The mosque, its minaret, and the ancient cemetery are protected today as important historical monuments.

 New Sheki Fortress

-Babaratma- piri is a small mausoleum located near the city of Sheky.
-It is located on the territory of the old cemetery near the settlement of Taza-kent.
-This place is very esteemed by pilgrims.
-It is believed that it can cure of many illnesses.
-Near the mausoleum there is a small mosque.
+Babaratma-Piri is a small mausoleum located near Sheki.
+It is located on the territory of an old cemetery near the village of Taza-Kent.
+This place is esteemed by pilgrims, who believe that it can cure illnesses.
+Near the mausoleum is a small mosque.